An exciting new venture in systems medicine.

 The 'gut-first' approach that we are following has long been championed by pioneers such as Dr Daniel Hausman, who advocates a ‘look under the hood’ methodology.

 At Gut Brain Science, our wellness programs take a personalised 'look under the hood' approach – because most conditions are syndromal, complex and deeply interconnected.
-It is important for your participating health professionals to understand that traditional methods are based only on symptom sets and not on associated pathophysiological biomarker factors — those transdiagnostic factors that can unlock the secrets hidden within the patient’s system.
+It is important for your participating health professionals to understand that traditional methods are based only on symptom sets and not on associated pathophysiological biomarker factors — those transdiagnostic factors that can unlock the secrets hidden within the person’s system.
 Intervening at an ‘under the hood’ level achieves typically better results than a ‘treating the symptoms only’ approach.
 And usually with across-the-board benefits.

 "The process, and the outcome, can be likened to the metamorphosis from caterpillar to butterfly."